A

 did all right.”
 It is the cowboy who gets yanked out of line.

-Silva's killing efficiency may be hard to believe but he is also an expert con artist.
-Posing as a photojournalist on assignment, he uses a motorized outdoor window washing system to inch his way up to the upper floor skyscraper office of Telly Savalas, a New York mobster.
+Silva's killing efficiency may be hard to believe, but JC is also an expert con artist.
+Posing as a photojournalist on assignment, he uses a motorized outdoor window washing system to inch his way up to the upper-floor skyscraper office of Telly Savalas, a New York mobster kingpin.
 In what would otherwise be a comedic parody scene, Savalas turns to see Silva’s head slowly rising outside his window.
 As surprising as this is, the only thing concerning him is the rifle pointed in his direction.
+Edited out, smartly, is Silva's slow getaway descent.

-Montgomery finally has a reality check while ensconced in Newport Beach.
-Though still disturbingly attracted to Silva, she realizes he is a despicable human, especially after learning Dexter’s two children were possibly poolside, potentially killing them.
-Silva's location is revealed and the East Coast “brotherhood” puts him in a straight jacket and then explains in very specific detail how his life will slowly and painfully end.
+Joining friends for a Newport Beach yacht party, Montgomery finally has a reality check.
+Though still disturbingly attracted to Silva, she realizes he is a despicable human.
+She reveals Silva's location, and the East Coast “brotherhood” puts him in a straitjacket and then explains in very specific detail how his life will slowly and painfully end.
 Not so cool, Johnny.

 Davis Jr.—totally without